electron/electron/docs/api/auto-updater.md

 Asks the server whether there is an update.
 You must call `setFeedURL` before using this API.

+**Note:** If an update is available it will be downloaded automatically.
+Calling `autoUpdater.checkForUpdates()` twice will download the update two times.

 ### `autoUpdater.quitAndInstall()`

 Restarts the app and installs the update after it has been downloaded.
 It